 Mavericks' Josh McRoberts: Out again Friday

-McRoberts (lower body) has been ruled out for Friday's matchup with the Heat, Earl K. Sneed of Mavs.com reports.
+McRoberts (lower body) will remain out Friday against the Pelicans, Will Guillory of the Times-Picayune reports.

-McRoberts was able to do some 5-on-0 work a little over a week ago, but continues to remain on the shelf and hasn't been given a timetable for his return.
-For that reason, he'll continue to be evaluated on a game-to-game basis, with his next shot to play coming on Saturday against the Hawks.
+McRoberts continues to sit out with what the team is calling a lower-body injury.
+He's yet to be activated this season, and at this point it's very much unclear when the former Duke standout could make his season debut.
+That said, the Mavs appear content to handle his status on a game-to-game basis.

 More News